TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 ::::

 In {prf:ref}`Ex:LeastSquares:OrthogExample` the coefficients of the orthogonal projection were quickly found due to the fact that the vectors $\vect{a}_1$ and $\vect{a}_2$ were orthogonal.
 In {numref}`Section %s <Sec:Gram-Schmidt>` we saw how we can construct an orthogonal basis from an arbitrary basis.
-And then we can use the projection formula of {numref}`Section %s <Sec:OrthoBase>` to find the orthogonal projection.
+And then we can use the projection formula {eq}`Eq:OrthoBase:OrthoProj`  to find the orthogonal projection.
 However, we will see that this is an unnecessary detour.

 (SubSec:LeastSquares:NormalEquations)=